Our Favorite 100 Grocery Store Backpacking Foods

 ABOUT THE AUTHORS:

-Abby Barth is a Dietetic Intern at Bastyr University.
+Abby Barth was a dietetic intern, mentored by Aaron Owens Mayhew, MS, RD, CD, at Bastyr University.
 She earned her BS in Human Nutrition and Dietetics with a minor in Lifestyle Medicine from Metropolitan State University of Denver.
-In her spare time, she enjoys walking with her dog, hiking, paddle boarding, and snowboarding.
+She enjoys walking with her dog, hiking, paddle boarding, and snowboarding in her spare time.
 If she’s not enjoying the outdoors, you’ll find her in the kitchen putting a plant-based twist on some of her favorite dishes.

 Leave a Reply